Crips: Rivalry with the Bloods

-The Bloods are the Crips' main stereotypical rival.
+The Bloods are the Crips' main rival.
 The Bloods initially formed to provide Piru Street Gang members protection from the Crips.
 The rivalry started in the 1960s when Washington and other Crip members attacked Sylvester Scott and Benson Owens, two students at Centennial High School.
 After the incident, Scott formed the Pirus, while Owens established the West Piru gang.
 In late 1972, several gangs that felt victimized by the Crips due to their escalating attacks joined the Pirus to create a new federation of non-Crip gangs that later became known as Bloods.
 Between 1972 and 1979, the rivalry between the Crips and Bloods grew, accounting for a majority of the gang-related murders in southern Los Angeles.
 Members of the Bloods and Crips occasionally fight each other and, as of 2010, are responsible for a significant portion of gang-related murders in Los Angeles.
-This rivalry is also believed to be behind the 2022 Sacramento shooting, where 6 people were killed.
+This rivalry is also believed to be behind the 2022 Sacramento shooting, where six people were killed.

+On June 15, 2025, a teenager allegedly opened fire during a festival in West Valley City, Utah, killing three people including an eight-month-old infant and wounding two others; one of the two wounded was pregnant and the fetus was not delivered as a result, thus leading a fourth murder charge.
+The shooter was suspected to be a Titanic Crip Gang member and was feuding with alleged Bloods members as gang epithets were being espoused during a friction; at least one of the victims had ties or friendships with the Bloods gang.